5jt/dyalog-cookbook/manuscript/09 Documentation — the Doc is in.md

 Next we specify which functions we want to be included in the document: not all but just those that are designed to be called from the outside.
 In a class those are called "Public interface", and it's easy to see why.

-For classes ADOC can work out what's public and what isn't due to the `Public Access` statements.
+For classes ADoc can work out what's public and what isn't due to the `Public Access` statements.
 For namespaces there is no such mechanism.
-We just learned that by default ADOC considers all functions and operators as well as all variables public, but it also offers a mechanism to reduce this list to what's really public.
-For that ADOC looks for a function `Public`.
+We just learned that by default ADoc considers all functions and operators as well as all variables public, but it also offers a mechanism to reduce this list to what's really public.
+For that ADoc looks for a function `Public`.
 It may return an empty vector (nothing is public at all) or a list of names.
 This list would define what is public.

 Let's define the public functions at the bottom of the script: